vishaltak/gitlab-development-kit/doc/howto/runner.md

 ### Simple configuration

+Runner can be installed using a pre-build binary or from source.

 #### Install pre-built binary

 Unless you want to make changes to the Runner, it's easiest to install a binary